This article was written by my good friend Dr. Eric L. Zielinski who is in expert in essential oils.

 To piece this all together, always remember that many of these techniques are not fully tested, however they show much promise.
 Listen to your body and be aware of changes in your loved ones if you’re a caregiver.

+Now you understand how to use essential oils for brain health.
 Essential oils are powerful natural therapies and can do wonders.
 Enjoy the experience!